 Caller: “I need to take my grandchildren down to Florida to visit family.
 My daughter and I have been estranged for three years due to drugs.
 I get to see the kids, who are teenagers, through their father.
 He has given his permission.
 Do I have to get my daughter’s permission to take them to Florida?”

-In answering this question, Rick points out a common misconception about grandparents’ rights in Washington.
+In answering this question, Rick points out a common misconception about the rights grandparents do and don’t have.

-While many states have provisions and laws to secure visitation rights for grandparents, Washington is one of the few states that does not.
-As a result, while this grandmother doesn’t need permission from both parents, she does need to rely on the son-in-law’s allocated custody time.
+While many states have provisions and laws to secure visitation rights for grandparents, Washington does not.
+As a result, while this grandmother doesn’t need permission from both parents, she does, however, need to rely on the son-in-law’s allocated custody time.

 Related Reading: We Disagree on When to Send the Kids Back to School During COVID-19